Jury Finds Ferriday Drug Traffickers Guilty Of Meth Conspiracy Charges

 “We commend the work of the law enforcement agencies who investigated this case,” Finley stated.
 “They were able to stop this shipment of illegal drugs before it could be sold in the Western District of Louisiana.
 I also want to thank the prosecutors who tried this case.
 My office will continue to prosecute these types of cases to the fullest extent of the law.”

 Smith and Thomas were arrested as part of an Organized Crime Drug Enforcement Task Force (OCDETF) Operation “Delta Blues” investigation.
-The Federal Bureau of Investigations Central Louisiana Safe Streets Task Force, which is composed of the Louisiana State Police, Louisiana Department of Probation and Parole, Rapides Parish Sheriff’s Office and the Alexandria Police Department, participated in the investigation.
+The FBI-Central Louisiana Safe Streets Task Force, which is composed of the Louisiana State Police, Louisiana Department of Probation and Parole, Rapides Parish Sheriff’s Office and the Alexandria Police Department, participated in the investigation.
 The U.S. Marshals and the Concordia Parish Sheriff’s Office also participated in the investigation.
 The Southwest Mississippi Narcotics Task Force, Brookhaven (Mississippi) Police Department and the Lincoln County (Mississippi) Sheriff’s Office assisted in the defendants’ arrest.

 The OCDETF program is a joint federal, state and local cooperative approach to combat drug trafficking and is the nation’s primary tool for disrupting and dismantling major drug trafficking organizations, targeting national and regional level drug trafficking organizations, and coordinating the necessary law enforcement entities and resources to disrupt or dismantle the targeted criminal organization and seize their assets.